RoverRobotics-archive/roverpro-python/README.md

 ### Utilities
 ### pitstop
 Pitstop is a new utility to bootload your rover and set options.
-After installing, you can invoke it with `pitstop` or `python3 -m openrover.pitstop`.
+After installing, you can invoke it with `pitstop`.

 ```
 > pitstop --help